norgrai/wayuunaiki/README.md

 The data used in this work was exactly processed as described in the paper and can be found in the according directory Dataset.

+## Models

+### Hyperparamter

+We report [our hyperparameters](https://docs.google.com/spreadsheets/d/1A6sTnDGqX4cKL07LO5XxKhAsR7Iq7wk7wLSmZtTUB1Y/edit?usp=sharing) for training the models with the Marian Interface (v.11) and list the explored hyperparameters of the baseline search.

 ## Segmentation

 ## Embeddings